 Moreover, sometimes the staff needs to give formal consent to being monitored before the employer can implement a tool like Insightful.

 On the other hand, you should treat employees as valued members of the company and inform them of why such steps are necessary and what the company - and themselves - stand to gain from implementing employee monitoring tools.

-Disclosing your intentions about introducing monitoring tools in the company environment also allows employees to offer their opinion on the matter.
+Disclosing your intentions about introducing monitoring tools in the company environment also allows employees to offer their opinions on the matter.

 Whether those refer to privacy concerns, technical faults, applicability issues, or something else, it’s up to the management to hear them all out, offer appropriate answers, and adjust decisions accordingly.

-As these are the people that will be in constant contact with the tool, trust them to choose the best employee monitoring software for the needs of their company.
+As these are the people who will be in constant contact with the tool, trust them to choose the best employee monitoring software for the needs of their company.